VictorConstantinescu/TestCases/README.md

 5. Observe if the search returned the correct products

 **Expected results**
-User should be able to use the autocomplete function inside the Search Bar when entering the names of the products (eg: laptop)
+User should be able to use the autocomplete function inside the Search Bar when entering the names of the products (eg: laptop).

 **Test data**
 Data: lap